 Since the XVII Century, the Grand Tour has been an essential occasion for the European aristocracy youth to experience the culture and the extraordinary artistic heritage of its own continent.
 This journey could last from a few months to several years.
 Its final destination was usually Italy.

-With this project we intend to identify ourselves with those young Europeans, yet this time carrying out the journey from South to North.
-We imagined the façade of this industrial building like an hypothetical page of our travel diary, obviously dedicated to The Netherlands.
+With this project, we intend to identify ourselves with those young Europeans, yet this time carrying out the journey from South to North.
+We imagined the façade of this industrial building like a hypothetical page of our travel diary, obviously dedicated to The Netherlands.

 We decided to narrate The Netherlands starting from its points of contact with Italy, the country where we live in.
 Science, philosophy, art in its broader sense, sports, the relationship with the natural landscape (especially with water).
-These are just few of the main point of contacts that we found with the Dutch history and culture.
+These are just a few of the main points of contact that we found with Dutch history and culture.